 We recognize the challenges of integrating a mindful approach into one’s life, but we also believe it is possible, and necessary, for individuals to gain a greater understanding of food and to take charge of the decisions one makes around food.
 Food is meant to nourish our bodies, not nurture it.
 Developing a balanced relationship with food is essential for living a life free from dieting and disorder.

-Disordered eating can include a wide variety of behaviors in relationship to food that interfere with an individual’s everyday life.
+Disordered eating is when someone’s relationship with food is harmful or hurtful to them (or the people around them) and can include a wide variety of behaviors in relationship to food that interfere with an individual’s everyday life.

 Behaviors may include: